-Thank you for your interest in joining the COCOA team!
+Thank you for your interest in joining the Council on Aging team!

 This section will explain how our agency is connected to the community, cover pertinent information about our policies and procedures, and cover job descriptions and opportunities available to you.
 We hope it will also provide you with information on what to expect from our agency, and show you how important you are to the success of our programs.